Pain management NP salary: what to expect and how to earn more

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Pain management nurse practitioners earn between $115,000 and $170,000 annually in most US markets, with interventional-credentialed NPs at high-volume centers reaching above that range through wRVU productivity bonuses.
-The Bureau of Labor Statistics does not publish a pain management–specific NP salary code — all NPs are classified under SOC 29-1171 regardless of specialty.
-The BLS national median for all NPs was $128,490 per year as of May 2024.
-Pain management NPs typically earn a specialty premium of $5,000–$15,000 above that median in outpatient medication-management roles, and considerably more when procedure volume is involved.
+Pain management nurse practitioners earn between $120,000 and $175,000 annually in most US markets, with interventional-credentialed NPs at high-volume centers reaching above that range through wRVU productivity bonuses.
+The Bureau of Labor Statistics does not publish a pain management–specific NP salary code – all NPs are classified under SOC 29-1171 regardless of specialty.
+The BLS national median for all NPs was $132,300 per year in the May 2025 OEWS release, with a 25th percentile of $117,990 and a 75th percentile of $156,700.
+Pain management NPs typically sit at or modestly above that median in outpatient medication-management roles, and higher when procedure volume is involved.

 The field carries real earning leverage.
 Epidural steroid injections, radiofrequency ablation, and spinal cord stimulator programming all generate wRVU productivity above standard E&M visits.
 In practices that apply a productivity model, credentialed NPs can add $8,000–$25,000 in annual bonus compensation from procedures alone.